OSU-BMBL/scDEAL/README.md

 # Activate the environment.
 This adds `scDEAL/bin` to your path
 $ source scDEAL/bin/activate

-# Run python from in the environment
-(scDEAL) $ python

-# Cleanup prefixes from in the active environment.
-# Note that this command can also be run without activating the environment
-# as long as some version of python is already installed on the machine.
-(scDEAL) $ conda-unpack

-# At this point the environment is exactly as if you installed it here
-# using conda directly.
-All scripts should work fine.
-(scDEAL) $ ipython --version

-# Deactivate the environment to remove it from your path
-(scDEAL) $ source scDEAL/bin/deactivate
 ```

-### Retrieve code from github
+### Retrieve code from GitHub
 The software is a stand-alone python script package.
-It can be downloaded and installed with this github repository:
+The home directory of scDEAL can be cloned from the GitHub repository:

 ```
 git clone https://github.com/OSU-BMBL/scDEAL.git
 ```

-### Typical install time
-Or download the .zip file from the repository/ acquire the .zip file then decompress .zip file.
-The download time depends on the network speed of the user.
-No extra compilations or installation time is required to run our main script.
-The installation time of dependencies is normally 1 minute per package.

-## Data preparation
+## Data Preparation
 ### Data download
-Please create download the zip format dataset from the [scDEAL.zip](https://portland-my.sharepoint.com/:u:/r/personal/junyichen8-c_my_cityu_edu_hk/Documents/scDEAL/0319/scDEAL.zip?csf=1&web=1&e=Bbul9m) link inside:
+After setting up the home directory, you need to download other resources required for the run.
+Please create and download the zip format dataset from the [scDEAL.zip](https://portland-my.sharepoint.com/:u:/r/personal/junyichen8-c_my_cityu_edu_hk/Documents/scDEAL/0319/scDEAL.zip?csf=1&web=1&e=Bbul9m) link inside:

 [Click here to download scDEAL.zip](https://portland-my.sharepoint.com/:u:/r/personal/junyichen8-c_my_cityu_edu_hk/Documents/scDEAL/0319/scDEAL.zip?csf=1&web=1&e=Bbul9m)

 The file "scDEAL.zip" includes all the datasets we have tested.
-Please extract the zip file and place it in the root directory of the scDEAL folder.
+Please extract the zip file and place the sub directory "data" in the root directory of the "scDEAL" folder.
 |               |     Author             |     Drug         |     GEO access    |     Cells    |     Species           |     Cancer type                        |
 |---------------|------------------------|------------------|-------------------|--------------|-----------------------|----------------------------------------|
 |     Data 1&2  |     Sharma, et al.     |     Cisplatin    |     GSE117872     |     548      |     Homo   sapiens    |     Oral   squamous cell carcinomas    |